 “People feel more connected to a workplace where they have the ability to shape their work environment and decide when and where they’re going to work.
 This freedom increased the likelihood that workers were happy with their jobs by 12 percent and increased overall job performance.” - Nicole Coughlin of Knoll Activity Spaces

 The real key to designing the right office layout is understanding that all your employees are different.
 Each will have slightly different needs and work styles.
-If you decide to move forward with an open office you should try to make it balanced with a number of offerings for privacy and quiet.
+If you decide to move forward with an open office layout you should try to make it balanced with a number of offerings for privacy and quiet.
 Here are some office suggestions:

 - Work-a-Day Normal Desks: Give employees the option to move around the office if need be, whether it’s a sitting, standing or adjustable desks.

 - Large Tables: Let employees gather together and work at one large table together.
 This can encourage collaboration and team building.